Samsung Galaxy S22 review

 Samsung’s all-new Galaxy S22 Ultra was unveiled this week, and if you’re looking for the ultimate Android smartphone – this could well be it.
 Not only is this handset more powerful than anything Samsung has ever launched before, but it also sees the return of a popular accessory which makes things even more exciting.
 Yes, the rumours were true and the S Pen is back!
 This is the first time this feature-packed stylus has been seen on an S series phone and it certainly offers a big reason to make the switch to this new device.

-The Galaxy S22 Ultra is available to pre-order now with it arriving in stores later this month, but Express.co.uk has already had our hands on one and here are our initial impressions.
+The Galaxy S22 Ultra is available to pre-order now before it arrives in stores later this month, but Express.co.uk has already had our hands on one and here are our initial impressions.

 Galaxy S22 Ultra review: The S Pen Is Back!

 If you’re a massive Galaxy Note fan and have been missing the S Pen stylus, there’s good news.
 It’s back!
 Yes, the Galaxy S22 Ultra now comes fitted with this accessory inside its aluminium shell and it’s definitely the best S Pen that Samsung has ever made.

 This tool has now been refined to make it far more accurate and fluid when scribbling on the screen.
 In fact, with a 70 percent lower latency it feels far more like writing with a real pen on physical paper.

 Alongside the latency in the S Pen improving, Samsung’s Note app has also gotten much better at reading your scribbles, which means it can decipher most handwriting and turn it into editable text.
 This means you can copy-and-paste your handwritten notes into emails, text messages, or into Google Docs within seconds – very handy!